EngineerParth/Cat-clicker/README.md

 # Cat-clicker
 # Version: 2.3
+# Added: Admin view - to manually update the current cat's data
 A web app which displays the pictures of cats and maintains the count of clicks on them The app is written in Knockoutjs using JavaScript
 This is the third working prototype